tiagoporto/generator-swill-boilerplate/README.md

     * `moon.svg` the classname use the prefix `svg-` and the filename of the svg `moon`.
     * If you want use a hover, just name the file, `moon~hover.svg` and use the class `sgv-moon`.

-## Contributing

-If you have time to contribute, giving some suggestions, improving the documentation, correcting bugs or anything else, please help me to make this a good tool for everyone.

-1. Fork it!
-2. Create your feature branch: `git checkout -b my-new-feature`
-3. Commit your changes: `git commit -m 'Add some feature'`
-4. Push to the branch: `git push origin my-new-feature`
-5. Submit a pull request :D

 ## License